mikoshu/gewechaty/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT License](./LICENSE) file for details.

 ---